ddmitov/reteti/README.md

 ## Features

+- [x] Reteti splits texts to words using a pre-tokenizer from the Tokenizers Python module.

-- [x] Reteti combines a LLM tokenizer and a partitioned Parquet dataset in object storage.
+- [x] Reteti is language-agnostic and no language-specific stemmers are used.

-- [x] The LLM tokenizer converts any text in any supported language to a list of integers.
-      All token integers with their positions are saved in the dataset under predictable file names.
+- [x] All words are hashed and their positions are saved in a partitioned Parquet dataset under predictable file names.
-      Language-specific stemmers are not used.

-- [x] Only the Parquet files of the tokens in the search request are contacted during search.
+- [x] Only the Parquet files of the hashes in the search request are contacted during search.

-      Positional token search is performed using SQL and DuckDB.
+- [x] Search is performed using DuckDB SQL.

 - [x] Storage and compute are decoupled and Reteti can be used in serverless functions.

-- [x] Text data can be stored anywhere and Reteti index is independent of the text storage location.
+- [x] Reteti texts can be stored anywhere and the index is independent of the text storage location.

 - [x] Indexing and searching are completely separate processes.